-- Hyperlink Button in the HTML Insert Panel.
-Clicking the Hyperlink button in the HTML Insert panel opens the Hyperlink dialog box, where you define the specific parameters of the link. - Insert>Hyperlink menu.
+- Hyperlink Button in the Common Insert Panel.
+Clicking the Hyperlink button in the Common Insert panel opens the Hyperlink dialog box, where you define the specific parameters of the link. - Insert>Hyperlink menu.
 This menu command opens the same dialog box that you see when you click the Hyperlink button in the Insert panel. - Properties Panel Fields.
 You can also simply define the specifics of a hyperlink in the Properties panel.
-This method offers the same options as those in the Hyperlink dialog box but does not require the dialog box interface. - Point to File button in the Properties panel.
+This method offers the same options as those in the Hyperlink dialog box, but does not require the dialog box interface. - Point to File button in the Properties panel.
 To create a link using this method, simply click the Point to File button, hold down the mouse button, and drag to a file in the Files panel; Dreamweaver automatically creates a link. - Browse for File button in the Properties panel.
-The Browse for File button opens a navigation dialog box where you can select the file that will open when a user clicks on the link. - Shift-Drag Method.
+The Browse for File button opens a navigation dialog box, where you can select the file that will open when a user clicks on the link. - Shift-Drag Method.
 You can create a link directly from the document window by pressing Shift and then clicking and dragging from the link source to the destination page in the Files panel.
-(This method only works for text; you can't Shift-drag to create a link for an image.) - Quick Property Inspector in Live View.
-When the Live view is active, you can use the Link button in the Quick Property Inspector, which appears attached to the selected item in the document window, to create a hyperlink. - 1.
-With the Kinetic site open in the Files panel, open index.html.
-Make sure the Live view is not active. - 2.
+(This method only works for text; you can't Shift-drag to create a link for an image.) - 1.
+With the Kinetic site open in the Files panel, open index.html. - 2.
 At the top of the page, double-click the word "HOME" to select it. - 3.
-If your Insert panel is docked above the document window, click the HTML tab at the top of the panel.
+If your Insert panel is docked above the document window, click the Common tab at the top of the panel.

-If your Insert panel is docked on the right side of the screen, or if it is floating as a separate panel, choose HTML in the menu at the top of the panel.
+If your Insert panel is docked on the right side of the screen, or if it is floating as a separate panel, choose Common in the menu at the top of the panel.